rancher/rio/docs/router.md

 ```

 Note: $name will be the router name. $target can point to individual services or a group of services.
-Target service has to be in the same namespace as the router.
+The target service has to be in the same namespace as the router.

 For example, to point to app `demo` and version `v1`: